Welcome to Dravida dasa's Padma Productions!

 goals are and how to practice it.
 In the second excerpt, from the

-Second Canto, Sukadeva Goswami instructs King Pariksit, who was facing
+Goswami instructs King Pariksit, who was facing

 certain death in a week, on how to face his fate fearlessly and successfully

 by becoming absorbed in thoughts of Krsna.
-Both sections concisely
+Both

-describe the purifying and sanctifying power of Krsna consciousness in
+describe the purifying and sanctifying power of Krsna consciousness

-beautiful Sanskrit poetry and Srila Prabhupada's realized translations and commentary.
+in beautiful Sanskrit poetry and Srila Prabhupada's

-two cassettes bound in a sturdy
+two audiocassettes bound in a sturdy

 vinyl album: $12.00

-18. Nectar Poems
+18. Nectar

-I Click here to listen to
+Poems I listen to

 audio clip